alexthorsrud/omc-server/README.md

 # omc-server
 docker compose deploy stack using [itzg's docker-minecraft-server image](https://github.com/itzg/docker-minecraft-server) and [itzg's docker-mc-backup image](https://github.com/itzg/docker-mc-backup) (not yet implemented).

-mod list stored in .env, additional mod jars are loaded from fabric-server-mods/ mod configs are copied from fabric-server-configs/
+mod list stored in .env, additional mod jars are loaded from fabric-server-mods/. mod configs are copied from fabric-server-configs/.

-docker-minecraft-server is configured to NOT load any dependencies
+docker-minecraft-server is configured to NOT load any dependencies.

 note: dependency errors caused by:
 - fabric-seasons-delight-compat